vmalecode/projects/README.md

-# Assignment 7
+# Finding Anagrams Using C

-Assignment 7 Documentation
+CS5008 Assignment 7 Documentation

-### Readme Questions
+### Overview

 1. program description and general summary
-Program uses hashtable to find anagrams.
+⋅⋅* Program uses hashtable to find anagrams.
 It can be modified to search for individual anagrams
 2. compile/run commands
-    make all
+⋅⋅* make all
-    make run
+⋅⋅* make run
-3. example input/output
+3. Example input/output
-see below
+⋅⋅* See below
-4. file description
+4. Files
-hashtable.c is the hashtable structure anagram.c is the anagram structure main.c runs the program test_main.cc is the unit tests for the functions in the data structures words.txt is the data target readme.md is this file
+⋅⋅* hashtable.c is the hashtable structure
+⋅⋅* anagram.c is the anagram structure
+⋅⋅* main.c runs the program
+⋅⋅* test_main.cc is the unit tests for the functions in the data structures ⋅⋅* words.txt is the data target
+⋅⋅* readme.md is this file

-5. external library usage
+5. Libraries
 ```
 #include <stdio.h>
 #include <stdlib.h>
 #include <string.h>
 #include <unistd.h>
 ```
-6. any assumption made

-7. external references and resources
-This readme.md template is from DomPizzie.
-8. the tricky or hard part you spent time on
-I had memory leak issues

 ### Executing program